-Caitlin Heising is Vice Chair of the Heising‐Simons Foundation and is currently pursuing a Master of Public Administration at the London School of Economics & Political Science (LSE) with a focus on social impact.
+Caitlin Heising is vice chair of the Heising‐Simons Foundation, a family foundation based in Los Altos and San Francisco, California.
+She received a Master of Public Administration at the London School of Economics (LSE) with a focus on social impact, graduating with distinction in 2020.
 Previously, she worked with Article 3 Advisors, a human rights and strategic philanthropy consultancy based in San Francisco.
 In 2014, she joined the board of the Heising‐Simons Foundation, where she has developed a grantmaking program focused on human rights and criminal justice reform in the U.S.

 Caitlin serves on the Board of Directors of Human Rights Watch and is the vice chair of HRW's U.S. Program Advisory Committee.
 She sits on the Advisory Council of the Responsible Business Initiative for Justice based in London.
 She is also a founding member of Maverick Collective, a global community of strategic philanthropists and advocates working to end extreme poverty by improving the health and rights of women and girls around the world.
 She was a 2016 Research Fellow at Institute for the Future, where she collaborated on research projects exploring the future of philanthropy and social innovation.
 Caitlin holds a BA in international relations from Brown University.